JeffersonLab/clas12-timeline/qadb/notes/rgc_su22.md

 <!--`-->

 > [!NOTE]
-> This runs one workflow per target; step 1's `--flatdir` option can take in multiple run directories,
+> This runs one workflow per target; step 1's `--skimdir` option can take in multiple run directories,
 > and output everything in a single `outfiles/$dataset` directory.

 ## Check prescaled trains